 ASICs 36 SPACIROC [6] type ASICs are used to perform the anode signals measurement and digitisation of the 36 MAPMTs.
 These ASICs have 64 channels.
 Their analog inputs are DC-coupled to the MAPMT anodes.
 They process the 64 analog signals in parallel in two modes: 1) in photoelectron counting mode, in a range from 1/3 of photoelectrons up to 100 photoelectrons, by discriminating over a programmed threshold each of the channels, 2) by estimating the charge from 20 pC to 200 pC, by time over threshold determination for exclusive groups of 8 anodes current sums.
 The 64 analog channels are balanced eachother relatively by gain matching over 8-bits.
-The discrimination voltage level used in the photo-counting is provided by a 10-bit DAC (Digital to Amplitude converter).
+The discrimination voltage level used in the photon-counting is provided by a 10-bit DAC (Digital to Amplitude converter).
 In both cases the digitisation is performed by 8-bits counters every GTU.
 There is no data buffering on the ASIC.
-The data are transferred to the FPGA each GTU under the sequencing of a 40MHz clock.
+The data are transferred to the FPGA each GTU under the sequencing frequency of a 40MHz clock.

 Trigger The Instrument includes two trigger stages.
-The level 1 trigger (L1) implemented in the FPGA of a PDM-Board (PDMB), belonging to the Front-End Electronics.
-The PDMB readouts the data from the 36 ASICs from a PDM each GTU to compute the trigger L1.
-Its principle consists in counting an excess of signals over background in groups of 3×3 pixels over a preseted time value.
-The background rate seen by pixel is monitored continuously to adjust in real-time the trigger threshold which is adjusted such as the L1 rate is kept at a fixed level of a few Hz compatible with the DAQ readout rate.
+The level 1 trigger (L1) implemented in the FPGA (Xinlinks Virtex 6) of a PDM-Board (PDMB), belonging to the Front-End Electronics.
+The PDMB readouts the data from the 36 ASICs into its internal memory (the event buffer) each GTU to compute the trigger L1.
+Its principle consists in counting an excess of signals over background in groups of $3\times3$ pixels lasting more than a preset persistence time.
+The background rate seen by pixel is monitored continuously to adjust in real-time the trigger threshold which is adjusted such as the L1 rate is kept at a fixed level of a few Hz compatible with the DAQ recording rate.
 The trigger is evaluated each GTU.
 Because Air-Showers may extend over 100 GTU, this trigger has the buffering capability of 128 consecutive GTU.
-To reduced the dead-time induced by event readout, the event buffer is doubled.
+To reduce the dead-time induced by event readout, the event buffer is doubled.